joemcmanus/teamTime/README.md

 # teamTime
 ----

-teamTime is a tool to aid the problem of keeping track of time for a globably distributed team.
+teamTime is a tool to aid the problem of keeping track of time for a globally distributed team.

 You will need to put the name of your teammates in staff.csv using the format name, timezone, city.
 Take a look at https://raw.githubusercontent.com/joemcmanus/teamTime/master/example.csv